Prof. Angela Tod - Professor of Older People and Care

 T: 0114 222 2057

 I am currently Professor of Older People and Care in the School of Nursing and Midwifery at the University of Sheffield.
 Prior to this post I have had many years of experience conducting and applying research into healthcare.
 I have extensive academic, research, managerial and strategic experience gained from within both healthcare and University sectors.
-She has a proven track record of delivering academic results including obtaining funding for, delivering, disseminating and applying a mixed portfolio of creative and high quality research of an International standard.
+My clinical background is nursing and I have an interest in evidencing the value of nursing practice, as well as the impact of nursing on patients and wider society.
+I have a proven track record of delivering academic results including obtaining funding for, delivering, disseminating and applying a mixed portfolio of creative and high quality research of an International standard.

 Methodologically my expertise lies in qualitative research, in stand-alone and mixed method studies.